Irrelon/ForerunnerDB/readme.md

 generated for any documents inserted into a collection.
 Auto-generated primary keys are pseudo-random 16 character strings.

+> **PLEASE NOTE**: When doing an insert into a collection, ForerunnerDB will automatically split the insert up into smaller chunks (usually of 100 documents) at a time to ensure the main processing thread remains unblocked.
+If you wish to be informed when the insert operation is complete you can pass a callback method to the insert call.
+Alternatively you can turn off this behaviour by calling yourCollection.deferredCalls(false);

 You can either insert a single document object:

 ```js